NoamZeise/nze-game-sdl/README.md

-# A framework for making 2D games with rust, uses SDL2.
+# A library for making 2D games with rust, uses SDL2.

-This framework is made out of three parts:
+This library is made out of three crates:

 * nze\_game\_sdl - for hiding the implementation details of sdl2 in rust.
 Load resources (texture, font, audio), rendering, 2D camera, audio playback, drawing tilemaps
 User Input, Windowing